Contact information

 D.Phil.

-- Professor of Neuroscience, Aarhus Univ.
+- Professor of Neuroscience, Aarhus University

-- Senior Research Fellow, The Queen's College
+- Fellow, Linacre College

-My research goal is to reverse-engineer the human brain and in particular to elucidate the heuristics that allow us to survive and thrive.
+As the founding director of the Centre for Eudaimonia and Human Flourishing, my research goal is to reverse-engineer the human brain and in particular to elucidate the heuristics that allow us to survive and thrive.
 I focus on elucidating hedonia (pleasure) and eudaimonia (the life well-lived), and how they are affected in health and disease; in particular seeking to elucidate their breakdown in anhedonia (the lack of pleasure) in neuropsychiatric disorders.

 Infants are a focus of my research and especially how their cute looks, sounds and smells strongly influence the adult brain.
-The ERC is funding our research to better understand the developing parent-infant relationship which may also help to shape the way we can intervene when things go awry, e.g. in sleep deprivation or post-natal depression.
+The ERC has been funding our research to better understand the developing parent-infant relationship which may also help to shape the way we can intervene when things go awry, e.g. in sleep deprivation or post-natal depression.

 Overall, the time is now ripe for modern neuroscience to study the many faces of hedonia and eudaimonia, opening up for new treatments and perhaps even better lives.